-How IIN Graduate Amanda Hayes Morgan Followed Her Passion to Create a Thriving Career and Life She Loves
+How IIN Graduate Amanda Hayes Morgan Built a Thriving Career

 One of the best parts of our job here at Integrative Nutrition is learning about what our incredible students and graduates are up to!
 People join the program from all over the world, and have the coolest experiences!

 Recently, we connected with Integrative Nutrition graduate Amanda Hayes to get the inside scoop on her experience at the school and what life has been like ever since.